jakopako/phishapp/README.md

 # Phishapp
 This project currently does two things.
 One part tries to classify entire screenshots of phishing sites according to their target brand.
 The other part tries to find logos in screenshots.
+Note that the screenshot classification part is disabled by default in the webapp because it uses quite some resources and doesn't work that well.
+To enable it the environment variable `ENABLE_SCREENSHOTS` has to be set.

 ## Screenshot classification